HaQadosch/Dev-Notes/Pages/Redux.md

 # Implementation with React

-We will be using the [Redux Starter Kit](https://redux-starter-kit.js.org/) as it simplify the process and reduces the boilerplate in the simple cases.
+We will be using the [Redux Toolkit](https://redux-toolkit.js.org) as it simplify the process and reduces the boilerplate most of the times.

 ## The Store